MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 We now have a log with three commits.
 This means there are three versions of the repository we are working in.

 `git log` lists all commits  made to a repository in reverse chronological order.
-The listing for each commit includes the commit's full identifier,the commit's author, when it was created, and the commit title.
+The listing for each commit includes the commit's full identifier, the commit's author, when the commit was created, and the commit title.

-We can see differences in files between commits using git diff.
+We can see differences in files between commits using `git diff`.

 ~~~
 $ git diff HEAD~1
 ~~~
 {: .language-bash}

+The argument to `git diff` refers to the comparison point in our commit history.
-Here HEAD refers to the point in our commit history (and current branch).
-When we use `~1`, we are asking git to show us the different of the current point minus one commit.
+`HEAD` is an alias for the commit at the tip of our checked-out branch. `~1` is a modifier that refers to the given commit minus 1.
+We are asking git to show us the difference between the current files and the second-most-recent commit.

 Lines that have been added are indicated in green with a plus sign next to them ('+'), while lines that have been deleted are indicated in red with a minus sign next to them ('-')

-## Viewing out previous versions
+## Viewing our previous versions

-If you need to check out a previous version
+If you need to check out a previous version,

 ~~~
 $ git checkout COMMIT_ID